 Brain Orientation Difficulties

 One of the most daunting tasks for many students is the process of learning neuroanatomy, the anatomy of the nervous system.
 Understanding how to visualize the brain and orient oneself within it when provided with an image of a single part or region is complicated by the brain’s structural and functional complexity.
+For example which is the ventral and which is the dorsal part of the brain?
+This, as well as similar questions, are usually quite confusing for most of the students.

 However, the knowledge that helps you build a 3D picture of the brain is a learnable skill that improves with practice, so with the right tools it becomes child's play after a while.
 This article will show you how this feat can be achieved by explaining not only the meaning of each orientation and axis, but also the major brain structures and how they developed.